geek-kb/k8s_security/docs/intro.md

 - Learn **Fundamentals** to build a strong security foundation.
 - Explore the **Attack Vectors** section to understand common Kubernetes threats.
 - Follow **Best Practices** to implement security hardening techniques.
+- Check the available list of **Tools** to help you achieve security best practices level.
 - Use the **Search** feature (in the upper right corner) to quickly find relevant security guides.

 ---